Azure/fleet/docs/troubleshooting/README.md

       type: ResourceApplied
 ```

-from the placementstatuses we can focus on which cluster we want to consider and note the clusterName
+from the placementstatuses we can focus on which cluster we want to consider and note the clusterName,

 ```
 kubectl get clusterresourcebinding -l kubernetes-fleet.io/parent-CRP=test-crp